AhmadJaber2000/Wireframe-and-Mockup/README.md

 ---
 ## Sign Up Page
 - Have 4 field to the user to sign up
-- -First Name
+  First Name
-- -Last Name
+  Last Name
-- -Email
+  Email
-- -Password
+  Password